mongodb/specifications/source/auth/auth.md

 ## Q & A

 Q: According to [Authentication Handshake](#authentication-handshake), we are calling `hello` or legacy hello for every socket.
-Isn't this a lot?\
-Drivers should be pooling connections and, as such, new sockets getting opened should be relatively infrequent.
+Isn't this a lot?<br> Drivers should be pooling connections and, as such, new sockets getting opened should be relatively infrequent.
 It's simply part of the protocol for setting up a socket to be used.

-Q: Where is information related to user management?\
-Not here currently.
+Q: Where is information related to user management?<br> Not here currently.
 Should it be?
 This is about authentication, not user management.
 Perhaps a new spec is necessary.

 Q: It's possible to continue using authenticated sockets even if new sockets fail authentication.
-Why can't we do that so that applications continue to work.\
-Yes, that's technically true.
+Why can't we do that so that applications continue to work.<br> Yes, that's technically true.
 The issue with doing that is for drivers using connection pooling.
 An application would function normally until an operation needed an additional connection(s) during a spike.
 Each new connection would fail to authenticate causing intermittent failures that would be very difficult to understand for a user.

-Q: Should a driver support multiple credentials?\
+Q: Should a driver support multiple credentials?<br> No.
-No.

 Historically, the MongoDB server and drivers have supported multiple credentials, one per authSource, on a single connection.
 It was necessary because early versions of MongoDB allowed a user to be granted privileges to access the